zencart/documentation/content/user/first_steps/get_zen_cart.md

 ---
-title: Where can I download the Zen Cart code?
+title: Downloading Zen Cart
 description: Where can I download the Zen Cart code?
 category: first_steps
 weight: 10
 ---

-You can download any of the Zen Cart original files (current version and older versions) by clicking on the "Home" link at the top of this page, and then clicking on the "Download Zen Cart" link found there.
+You can [download the Zen Cart software](https://sourceforge.net/projects/zencart/files/) files (both current and older versions) [from SourceForge](https://sourceforge.net/projects/zencart/files/)

+You can also find the download link on the Zen Cart website home page, at https://www.zen-cart.com

-That will take you to the SourceForge site where every released version of Zen Cart is available.
-For versions older than the current release, you may have to navigate to the older files using the menus provided.
+On the SourceForge site you can access every released version of Zen Cart.
+For versions older than the current release you may have to navigate to the older files using the menus provided.